Barbering Schools in Alabama

 Average yearly salary for barbering in Alabama

 The job outlook for barbers is very positive in Alabama.
-Between 2012 and 2022, O*Net expects job openings for barbers to increase by 11%.
+Between 2018 and 2028, O*Net expects job openings for barbers to increase by 4%.
 This job growth is in line with the national average (O*Net, 2012).
 The job outlook may improve as more men seek out barbering services and barber shops begin taking root in Alabama.
 Salaries for Alabama barbers are dependent on your level of experience, your work environment, and your reputation.
 O*Net reports that the average salary for an Alabama barber is $31,270 per year (Bureau of Labor Statistics, 2020).
 For many barbers, tips are a significant part of their income.
 Like many other states, Alabama has strict requirements for barbers.
 The Alabama Board of Cosmetology and Barbering regulates the licensure and experience of barbers.
 Barbers in Alabama must have at least 1,000 hours of training at an approved cosmetology school, except in Jefferson and Mobile counties, where 1,500 hours are required.

 Barbers in Alabama may work in quite a few different settings.
 In many cases, barbers work in salons and spas alongside cosmetologists and hairstylists.
 However, barber shops are increasing in popularity across Alabama.
 You may work in a barber shop alongside other barbers and just work with men.
 Wherever you decide to put your barbering skills to use, you'll likely need to work a mix of hours to meet your clients' needs.
 Some people choose to open their own barber shop after completing their barbering training.
 Moges Tena found a market with a shortage and opened a barber shop after graduation, leading him to success as a business owner and as a barber.
 Much of your success is dependent on your customer service.
 It can be difficult for clients to find a barber that they trust and enjoy going to.
 If you listen to your customers and carry out their requests, you may be able to create a long-term client!
 This is why it's so important to further your education and training.
 Men who seek your barbering services may want options, and you must be able to offer different hair care and facial hair options to your clients.
 By keeping up-to-date on changes and new techniques in barbering, you can help create a rewarding, long-lasting career.